asciamanna/asciamanna.github.io/_drafts/remove-cross-team-dependencies.md

 between teams is a topic for another day.
 For further reading, read what [Kent Beck](https://twitter.com/KentBeck) wrote about team continuity in his book, _Extreme Programming Explained_.
-There he describes moving people constantly into and out of teams is a false optimization, for a lot of the reasons I've noted above.
+There he describes moving people into and out of teams for project scheduling is a false optimization, for a lot of the reasons I've noted above.

 Unfortunately, all of this shared infrastructure creates more cross-team dependencies that slows teams down because they cannot completely own a feature